SDI76/azure-doc-int/README.md

 # AzureDocumentIntelligence

-Azure JS SDK wrapper für Omnis JSWorker.
+Azure JS SDK wrapper for the Omnis Studio JSWorker.

 Check your node environment and update to the latest version and set the environment version accordingly: